 |In late 2018 and early 2019 several vacant properties were demolished under the Blight Remediation Program within the boroughs of Leechburg and Kittanning with assistance from the county.|

 |Subdivision and Land Development Ordinance|

-The Armstrong County Subdivision & Land Development Ordinance guides the process for developing and reviewing subdivision and land development plans within the county.
-Our office reviews all plans and we are here to walk you through the process from start to finish.
+The Armstrong County Subdivision & Land Development Ordinance (SALDO) guides the process for developing and reviewing subdivision and land development plans within the county.
+Our office provides support to the Armstrong County Planning Commission for plan review and for the administration of the SALDO.
+We are here to walk you through the process from start to finish.

 Citizen’s Guide to Subdivision and Land Development